top of page

 The following lap a momentary yellow flag was brought on to clear debris in the final sector.
 The midfield battle between Alpine and Haas began to gain steam once more, Ocon attacking Colapinto as Bearman joined the tussle to make it a three-way fight.

-Gasly soon joined in on the fun to make it a four-car fight between the two teams, Verstappen having the perfect view of the battle and ready to capitalise on any moves ahead.
-On Lap 22, Bearman finally made the pass he’d been sizing up, taking fifth from Colapinto as Verstappen sailed past too — dropping the Argentine driver to seventh, Ocon to eighth and Gasly to 10th behind Hulkenberg.
+Gasly soon joined the fray to make it a four-car fight between the two teams, Verstappen having the perfect view of the battle and ready to capitalise on any moves ahead.
+On Lap 22, Bearman finally made the pass he’d been sizing up, taking fifth from Colapinto as Verstappen sailed past too — dropping the Argentine driver to seventh, Ocon to eighth and Gasly to 10th behind Hülkenberg

 Elsewhere, Russell was still chasing Leclerc for third, three seconds behind the Ferrari.
 But Leclerc was on a chase of his own for second, plucking second from Hamilton and re-creating the Ferrari vs Ferrari battle from Saturday’s sprint.

-The seven-time world champion took the position back on Lap 27, but Leclerc nipped past once again through the Turns 1-2 complex.
-Russell then made his way past his former teammate as well, as up ahead, Antonelli’s dream weekend continued as he built a near seven-second gap.
+The seven-time world champion took the position back on Lap 27, but Leclerc nipped past once again through the Turns 1-2 'snail' complex.
+Russell then made his way past his former teammate as well, while up ahead, Antonelli’s dream weekend continued as he built a near seven-second gap.

 Another momentary yellow flag was waved as Lindblad had a spin off Turn 14, but was crucially able to right his car and get going again, as we returned to the thrilling battle for the podium spots once more.